manzurahmed/manjaro-software-installation-guide/xampp-on-manjaro.md

 chmod a+x xampp.service
 ```

+**Start the service at Startup**:

-**Need to test**: Enable a unit to be started on bootup and Start immediately:
+Enable a unit to be started on bootup and Start immediately:
 ```
 systemctl enable --now xampp.service
 ```

 All set!
+- Restart your PC.
-Restart your PC, open your browser, type "http://localhost/" in the addressbar.
+- Open your browser, type "http://localhost/" in the addressbar.
 You should see the content from your local webserver's DocumentRoot.

 ### Start xampp manually
 ```